iAmmar7/anime-collection/README.md

-A simple application to consume Anilist GraphQL API.
+A simple application to consume Anime GraphQL API.

 ## How to run?
 - yarn install